AReyH/shape_predictor/README.md

 ## Neural Network
 The Neural Netowork consists of 6 layers:
-- A 6 filter 3x3 2D Convolutional Layer alongside a MaxPool.
+- A 6 filter 3x3 2D Convolutional Layer alongside a MaxPool Layer.
-- A 16 filter 3x3 2D Convolutional Layer alongside a MaxPool.
+- A 16 filter 3x3 2D Convolutional Layer alongside a MaxPool Layer.
 - A Fully Connected Layer
 - A Fully Connected Layer
 - A Softmax Activation Layer